 Instead of building a custom dropshipping marketplace like Farfetch, Amazon, Staples, and other retailers have, businesses can leverage a dropshipping marketplace to quickly scale up product assortment and increase revenue.

-For today’s modern retailers and brands, the best marketplaces for dropshipping are fabric Marketplace, Mirakl, Convictional, and Logicbroker.
+For today’s modern retailers and brands, the best marketplaces for dropshipping are fabric Dropship, Mirakl, Convictional, and Logicbroker.
 These companies offer some of the best experiences for retailers, but they also differ in the quality of the features and functions they provide.

 Dropshipping marketplaces should support seamless integration with suppliers and services, as well as automated and streamlined processes and functions intended to accelerate time-to-market and continual growth.
 The top four dropshipping marketplaces are detailed below.

-fabric Marketplace is a turnkey Commerce-as-a-Service (CaaS) solution that may be used to launch a standalone sales channel or integrate into an existing e-commerce platform, such as fabric Commerce Platform.
+fabric Dropship is a turnkey Commerce-as-a-Service (CaaS) solution that may be used to launch a standalone sales channel or integrate into an existing e-commerce platform, such as fabric Commerce Platform.
 This modularity lets retailers rapidly deploy dropshipping functionality and begin selling within days.

 Performance metrics — including compliance with SLAs, order data, refunds, and customized reports — are accessible through a single dashboard.
 This gives retailers a holistic view of their operations, letting them make operational changes as needed to prioritize the customer experience and maximize sales performance.